Julia’s new job was a step up in her career

 How’s that supposed to work?
 Will she quit, forcing Marcus to run after her, offer her a raise, and declare that he’s never had an assistant as competent as she and damn his brother to hell on top of that?

 Or will Julia just let her bizarre revenge plot disintegrate as she falls in love with the actual man who fathered her dead sister’s child after a drunken night of misplaced passion?
 Yup, that’s more like it.

 Big old spoiler here: Marcus Lang, the hero of this book, had sex with the heroine’s sister, not knowing she was a virgin–heck, he didn’t even know who she was–and a baby resulted from that night.
 He was drunk and mistook her for another woman.

 Yuck.
 Worst revenge plan ever!
-Sorry, there are some places in romance where it’s too wierd for me to delve into, and sloppy seconds from sister to another sister is one of them.
-I’m a hypocrite here, I admit, because I enjoy a good love triangle romance where two brothers butt heads over the same woman, but even this was too far.
+Sorry, there are some places in romance where it’s too weird for me to delve into, and sloppy seconds from sister to another sister is one of them.
+I’m a hypocrite here, I admit because I enjoy a good love triangle romance where two brothers butt heads over the same woman, but even this was too far.

 If you’re looking for an angsty revenge story in the Harlequin Presents line, just read Sally Wentworth.